Continually Updated Clinical Reference

 Etiology

 Thumb injury results from both direct and indirect trauma.
-Injuries most frequently result from falls, occupational injuries (eg, industrial accidents), or athletic injuries.
+Injuries most frequently result from leisure activities on the weekend, with presentation often delayed.
+[12] Motor vehicle and bicycle accidents are the most common causes.
+[11]

 Pathophysiology